tca19/programming-notes/expert-c-programming/ch02-features/ch02-notes.md

 * arithmetic `+` is higher than bitwise `<<` (`msb << (4+lsb)`)

 **ALWAYS put parentheses around expressions that mixe booleans, arithmetic...**

+In an expression like `a = b = c`, the rightmost operation is evaluated first.